The Golden Ass: Book Seven

 A man appears to the thieves and announces that he is the renowned thief Haemus the Thracian, who suggests that they should not kill the captives but sell them.
 Haemus later reveals himself secretly to Charite as her fiancé Tlepolemus, and gets all of the thieves drunk.
 When they are asleep he slays them all.
 Tlepolemus, Charite and Lucius the ass safely escape back to the town.
-Once there, the ass is entrusted to a horrid boy who torments him but the boy is later killed by a she-bear.
+Once there, the ass is entrusted to a horrid boy who intends to castrate him but the boy is later killed by a she-bear.
 Enraged, the boy's mother plans to kill the ass.

 Book Eight

 A man arrives at the mother's house and announces that Tlepolemus and Charite are dead, caused by the scheming of the evil Thrasillus who wants Charite to marry him.
 After hearing the news of their master's death, the slaves run away, taking the ass Lucius with them.
 The large group of travelling slaves is mistaken for a band of robbers and attacked by farmhands of a rich estate.
 Several other misfortunes befall the travelers until they reach a village.
 Lucius as the narrator often digresses from the plot in order to recount several scandal-filled stories that he learns of during his journey.
-Lucius is eventually sold to a Gallus priest of Cybele.
+Lucius is eventually sold to a gallus priest of Cybele.
 He is entrusted with carrying the statue of Cybele on his back while he follows the group of priests on their rounds, who perform ecstatic rites in local farmsteads and estates for alms.
 While engaging in lewd activity with a local boy, the group of priests is discovered by a man in search of a stolen ass who mistakes Lucius' braying for that of his own animal.
 The priests flee to a new city where they are well received by one of its chief citizens.
 They are preparing to dine when his cook realizes that the meat that was to be served was stolen by a dog.
 The cook, at the suggestion of his wife, prepares to kill Lucius in order to serve his meat instead.